 Built by George Stephenson in 1826, the Bowes Railway used to carry coal from the mines to the Tyne.
-At its peak, it handled over one million tonnes of coal each year but today it only takes visitors.
-Explore Newcastle’s industrial heritage with guided tours, mining displays, blacksmith and joinery demonstrations.
+At its peak, it handled a million tonnes of coal each year but today it only takes visitors.
+Explore Newcastle’s industrial heritage with mining displays, blacksmith and joinery demonstrations.

 We have a huge range of fantastic hotels in the North East for the business and leisure traveller.
 If you're on business, check into our airport hotels.
 We also have a range of hotels ideally located for a weekend break away.
 Plus, there are hotels near Newcastle University and a collection of budget hotels for the price conscious Whichever part of Newcastle you’re planning to visit, you’ll find a selection of comfortable Premier Inn hotels nearby.